Skip to content

 Usage in intl serviceKey (before)Key (after)

 Unlike with app/formats.js, ember-intl doesn't automatically (magically) read your formats.
 You use standard JavaScript to import and consume them.
-(You may see that formats can then live in any file.
+(You may see that formats can actually live in any file.
 For standardization, app/ember-intl.{js,ts} is recommended.)

 ts